shilpgohil/alcami/CONTRIBUTING.md

 # Contributing to Alcami

-First off, thank you for considering contributing to Alcami Elements!
-It's people like you that make Alcami Elements such a great tool.
+First off, thank you for considering contributing to Alcami !
+It's people like you that make Alcami such a great tool.

 ## Code of Conduct